automatika-robotics/roboml/README.md

 pip install -v -e .
 ```

-- Install ffmpeg and libGL are missing then run the following:
+- If ffmpeg and libGL are missing then run the following:

 `sudo apt-get update && apt-get install ffmpeg libsm6 libxext6`

+### TensorRT Based Model Deployment
+Vision models in RoboML can be deployed for faster inference with NVIDIA TensorRT, whenever NVIDIA GPU support is available.
+This deployment is currently supported for Linux based x86_64 systems.
+TensorRT needs to be installed in order for this feature to work.
+Please check out detailed install instructions [here](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).

-### Model quantization support
+## Model quantization support

-Roboml uses [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/index) for model quantization.
+RoboML uses [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/index) for model quantization.
 However it is only installed as a dependency automatically on **x86_64** architectures as bitsandbytes pre-built wheels are not available for other architectures.
 For other architures, such as _aarch64_ on NVIDIA Jetson boards, it is recommended to build bitsandbytes from source using the following instructions:

 ```shell
 git clone https://github.com/bitsandbytes-foundation/bitsandbytes.git && cd bitsandbytes/